UN Security Council Resolution 1540 (2004)

 - Cooperation between international, regional and sub-regional organizations

-- Effective partnerships with civil society and the private sector
+- Effective partnerships of key stakeholders including civil society, private sector and academia

 Facilitation of National Implementation Activities including through Regionally Coordinated Approaches

 In cooperation with the 1540 Committee and relevant regional and subregional organizations, UNODA assists Member States in their efforts to fully implement the key requirements of resolution 1540 (2004), including the preparation of voluntary national implementation and capacity building plans.
 Regionally coordinated approaches are one of the most efficient means of bolstering national implementation.
-Since 2006, UNODA has organized or supported 22 regional or thematic workshops on the implementation of resolution 1540 (2004) in Belarus, Botswana, Brazil, China, Costa Rica, Croatia, Egypt, Ghana, India, Jamaica, Jordan, Kazakhstan, Kenya, Lithuania, Peru, Poland, Qatar, Serbia, South Africa, Sri Lanka, Vanuatu and Viet Nam to raise awareness, promote capacity-building and facilitate assistance.
-Over 160 States, 35 international, regional and sub-regional organizations, as well as numerous civil society entities have participated in these events.
+Since 2006, UNODA has organized or supported 22 regional or thematic workshops on the implementation of resolution 1540 (2004) in Bahamas, Belarus, Botswana, Brazil, China, Costa Rica, Croatia, Egypt, Ethiopia, Ghana, India, Jamaica, Jordan, Kazakhstan, Kenya, Lithuania, Peru, Poland, Qatar, Serbia, South Africa, Sri Lanka, Vanuatu and Viet Nam to raise awareness, promote capacity-building and facilitate assistance.
+Over 170 States, 50 international and regional organizations and UN entities, as well as numerous representatives of civil society entities have participated in these events.

 Cooperation between International, Regional and Sub-regional Organizations (IROs)

 The 1540 Committee is tasked to engage with relevant international, regional and subregional organizations to share experiences and lessons learned in the areas covered by the resolution.
 UNODA actively promotes the cooperation between relevant IROs and entities, such as the International Atomic Energy Agency, Organization of American States, Organization for Security and Co-operation in Europe, Organisation for the Prohibition of Chemical Weapons, World Customs Organization and the World Health Organization, in support of the practical implementation of the resolution by their respective Member States.
-This cooperation includes UNODA's initiatives to improve direct interaction between interested IROs, in particular between their respective Secretariats, and as appropriate, increased coordination and cooperation of their 1540-related activities.
+This cooperation includes UNODA's initiatives to facilitate interaction between interested IROs, in particular between their respective Secretariats, and as appropriate, increased cooperation.

 Effective Partnerships with Civil Society